 Finding a Top Financial Advisor Firm in San Diego, California

-SmartAsset knows that choosing a financial advisor isn’t easy, so we compiled this list of the top San Diego financial advisor firms to make the search process a little easier.
-Through extensive research, we ranked the top 10 firms according to assets under management and then laid out the firms’ fees, investment strategies and more in tables and in reviews.
-If you’re still struggling to make a choice, SmartAsset’s financial advisor pairing tool can match you up with advisors near you.
+SmartAsset knows that choosing a financial advisor isn’t easy, so we compiled this list of the top financial advisor firms serving San Diego to make the search process a little easier.
+We ranked the top 10 firms according to assets under management and then laid out the firms’ fees, investment strategies and more in tables and in reviews.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Dowling & Yahnke, LLC Find an Advisor||$6,113,330,197||$1,000,000|| || |

 |2||Pure Financial Advisors, Inc. Find an Advisor||$4,084,060,108||No set account minimum|| || |